-If you have concerns or questions regarding E-Safety, please email our school's E-Safety Champion, Miss Rose, through the school office, or use the links below to take you to the latest advice.
+If you have concerns or questions regarding E-Safety, please email our school's E-Safety Champion, Miss Orchard, through the school office, or use the links below to take you to the latest advice.

 Internet Matters was launched in recent years.
 It is a portal dedicated to making sure all parents are only a click away from advice, tips and support about online safety for children.
 The information is divided into age-appropriate sections to help you talk to your child about the issues and technologies they'll come across as they grow up online.
 From setting your parental controls to teaching your child how to be a good friend online, you'll find a wealth of information so that you can spend less time researching and more time having fun with your family.